annndruha/DHT11-api-NodeMCU-firmware/README.md

 This is pet project for study FastAPI and SQLAlchemy.
 The purpose of the project is to collect data from a temperature and humidity sensor (like DHT11) and write data to a database.

-This repo contains only api server, which able to receive data from devices and manage them.
+This repo contains **only api server**, which able to receive data from devices and manage them.
+(Colored at picture)

 ![Work scheme](https://user-images.githubusercontent.com/51162917/227819225-0682b933-3776-4597-bf75-5f4ac84b7385.png)